yendra80/neo4jMoviesSchema/README.md

 ## **Design Graph Model using arrows.app**

 For this assignment, i choose the movies dataset that can be obtain from (https://gist.github.com/maruthiprithivi/23a210f5c0dc7ba53ac986dfe6f38943) or from official Neo4j blog & academy.
-I stored in my github as well for data upload and other reference.
+I stored in my github as well for data upload and other reference (/datasets/movies)

 Arrows.app designated is only for drawing pictures of graphs and get the feel on how the graph data should connected each other.

-For movies design, there are 2 nodes - Person
+For movies design, there are 2 nodes that will be implemented
+  - Person
+  - Movie.

+Concept of Graph Database is data are connected so data need to have relationship.
+Person and Movie have 2 relationship based on the data that we used.
+  - ACTED_IN
+  - DIRECTED

 ![image](https://user-images.githubusercontent.com/54164349/167452193-18909e3a-c69a-4558-b65d-d1130b3ad312.png)